-Atal y Fro refuge is emergency temporary accommodation providing a safe and secure haven for female victims of domestic abuse.
+Atal y Fro refuge is emergency temporary accommodation providing a safe and secure haven for female victims of domestic abuse and sexual violence.

 During a stay at refuge women will receive on going emotional and practical support.

 Our refuge accommodates 5 women and their children in the Vale of Glamorgan.
 However if it is unsafe to stay in this area we can find refuge spaces any where in the UK making sure victims safety is kept as the priority.

 Outreach project offers support to those who have accessed our services and/or have complete their time with another service.

 Each client has a key worker who will meets her weekly to help with: